v1x99y7/WSI-HSfeatures/README.md

+# Using Deep Learning-Based Histopathological Features and<br>Image Segmentation to Predict Colorectal Cancer Survival<br>from Whole Slide Images
+By Yan-Jun Li, Hsin-Hung Chou, Peng-Chan Lin, Meng-Ru Shen, and Sun-Yuan Hsieh

+## Introduction
+This repository contains the source code for our paper.
+Our proposed method consists of three main parts: 1) extracting histopathological features

+aims to extract prognostic features from whole slide images to forecast patients' survival risk.

 ## Introduction
 Our proposed method aims to extract prognostic features from whole slide images (WSIs) and predict patient's survival risk.